arnavk/BoggleSolver/README.md

 N x M Boggle solver implemented in Java.
+Feel free to edit the code.
+I probably made a bunch of bad design decisions.
+Would be good if you add why it was a bad design.

 How to use:
  - look in Main.java for example